malisper/RCGames/README.md

 # Game-server
-A server for allow humans an AI to play games against each other.
+A server for allow humans and AI to play games against each other.